Event Name Tag Etiquette: Part 1

 Hosts and Sponsors

 Sponsors and hosts are important to every event, and they deserve recognition.
-However, it is essential to remember that the person’s name is the most important information on the badge.
+However, it is essential to remember that the person’s name is the most important information on the tag.
 Therefore, the majority of space should be devoted to presenting the person’s name.
 Thus, the logo or sponsoring affiliation should be smaller than the attendee’s name.
 It should never be the reverse.

-Handwriting vs. Printing on Event Name Badges
+Handwriting vs. Printing on Event Name Tags

 Badge holder with printed insert and written name